Updated:

 Where to Dine with Your Book:

-A seat at the bar at Jupiter, from the wonderful team behind King in Soho, is ideal.
+A seat at the bar at Jupiter, from the wonderful team behind King in Soho, is pretty ideal.
 Luckily, they still take reservations for one, and the space is perfect for enjoying your book.
 It’s cozy, classy, and beautiful, and the staff is professional and warm.
 Order whatever they say.
-Can’t get a table there?
-Wander over to the City Winery location nearby for a glass to ease your heartache.
+Can’t get a spot there?
+Wander across the street directly over to Golden Hof – Korean Bar & Grill nearby for a Melona Milk Punch and some seriously good Korean fried chicken (don’t worry, they’ll give you hand wipes) to ease your heartache.

 The Bookstore: Three Lives and Company